Detection and Estimation of Local Signals: Segmentation.

-{\sl Example 2 (continued): Central England Average Annual Temperature.} A challenging case is the central England temperature data for 360 years beginning in 1659.
+{\sl Example 2 revisited: Central England Average Annual Temperature.} A challenging case for segmentation is the central England temperature data for 361 years beginning in 1659.
 A plot of the data suggests possible changes very early in the series with a much larger change 2-3 hundred years later.
-The first 80-100 years may be less reliable, due to the primitive thermometers available at that time, but the early data are nonetheless interesting in view of the so-called ``little ice age,'' which overlapped these years.
-As reported above, a test of at least one change produces a significant increase in slope in 1970 with an estimated autocorrelation of 0.159, and a confidence interval going back about a hundred years, reflecting the increase in the plot of $Z_t^2$, in Figure 2, that begins in the late 19th century.
-If we use Seq with the threshold 4.00 and the autocorrelation 0.159, we find an increase in 1693, a decrease about 1708, and a larger increase about 1890.
-For MS with a threshold of 4.81 and the same value for $\rho$, we detect only the change in 1890.
-If we lower the detection standard to control the global false positive rate at 0.10 and set $\rho = 0.12$, which is the estimate obtained from the first half of the data or from the second half of the data, we obtain a change in 1696 and a second in either 1890 or 1988, but without a compelling reason to choose one or the other.
+The first 80-100 years may be less reliable, due to the relatively primitive thermometers available at that time, but the early data are nonetheless interesting in view of the ``little ice age,'' which overlapped these years.
+As reported above, a test of at least one change produces a significant increase in slope in 1970 with an estimated autocorrelation of 0.159, and a confidence interval going back about a hundred years, reflecting the increase in the plot of $Z_t^2$ in Figure 2 that begins in the late 19th century.
+If we use Seq with the threshold 4.4 and the autocorrelation 0.1, we obtain a broken line that decreases steeply for the first 33 years, then increases for about 16, bringing it back more or less to where it started.
+It then has a slightly negative slope until about 1890, when it begins to increase.
+No further increase in the 20th century is detected, which is perhaps surprising given our results when testing for at most one change and an accelerated rate of increase starting about 1970 for many other temperature series.
+For MS with a threshold of 4.81 and the same value for $\rho$, we find evidence for a change in 1890 or in 1983, without a compelling reason to choose one of the other..
 Figure 3 suggests that either (or both) could be correct.
-A linear analysis indicates that the model with only one change at either 1890 or 1988 leads to an $R^2$ of approxmately 0.26 and a value of $\rho$ of about 0.12.
-Incorporating the two earlier changes detected by Seq raises $R^2$ to about 0.31 and reduces $\rho$ to about 0.1 for either choice of the third change.
-Including all four changes raises $R^2$ to about 0.33 and decreases $\hat{\rho}$ to about 0.08.
-The statistic (20) to detect two changes at a time detects changes in 1697, 1704, 1730, and 1886; but a linear analysis indicates that the change in 1730 need not be included.
-The two earlier changes are detected on the initial search, and hence this represents an example where the statistic (20), when faced with an interval where there is only one change, may place a second change sufficiently far from an end-point of the interval searched that it is not obvious that it should be disregarded.
+A linear analysis indicates that the model with early changes in 1692 and 1708, then a later change in either 1890 or 1983 (not both) leads to an $R^2$ of approxmately 0.31 and a value of $\rho \approx 0.1$.
+The statistic (20) to detect two changes at a time detects changes in 1693, 1708, and 1978.
+BIC has a prefernce for three slope changes over four and a very small preference for the change in 1890 over the change in 1983.

-{\sl Example 5: Age specific suicide rates in the United States.} A small sample size example is suicide rates in the US from 1990 through 2017, which can be found on the web site